 1. WordPress.org

-An open-source, highly customizable platform, WordPress.org is ideal for bloggers who want complete control.
+The open-source and highly customizable platform WordPress.org is perfect for bloggers who wish to have total control.

 2. WordPress.com